-- (a) Career, Technical and Agricultural Education (CTAE) Pathways Three elective units in a coherent sequence that includes rigorous content aligned with industry-related standards leading to college and work readiness in a focused area of student interest. - (b) Core Courses courses identified as "c" or "r" in Rule 160-4-2-.20 List of State-Funded K-8 Subjects and 9-12 Courses. - (c) Elective Courses any courses identified as "e" in Rule 160-4-2-.20 List of State-Funded K-8 Subjects and 9-12 Courses that a student may select beyond the core requirements to fulfill the unit requirements for graduation. - (d) Georgia Alternate Assessment (GAA) -- an alternate assessment based on alternate achievement standards.
-The GAA is a portfolio assessment designed for students with significant cognitive disabilities under the Individuals with Disabilities Education Act (IDEA) whose IEP team has determined they are unable to reasonably participate in the regular assessment program.
-The purpose of the GAA is to ensure all students, including students with significant cognitive disabilities, are provided access to the state curriculum and given the opportunity to demonstrate progress toward achievement of the state standards. - (e) Required courses specific courses identified as "r" in Rule 160-4-2-.20 List of State-Funded K-8 Subjects and 9-12 Courses that each student in a program of study shall pass to graduate from high school. - (f) Secondary School Credential a document awarded to students at the completion of the high school experience. - 1.
-High School Diploma the document awarded to students certifying that they have satisfied attendance requirements, unit requirements and the state assessment requirements as referenced in Rule 160-3-1-.07 Testing Programs Student Assessment.
+- (a) Career, Technical and Agricultural Education (CTAE) Pathways Three elective units in a coherent sequence that includes rigorous content aligned with industry-related standards leading to college and work readiness in a focused area of student interest. - (b) Core Courses courses identified as "c" or "r" in Rule 160-4-2-.03 List of State-Funded K-8 Subjects and 9-12 Courses. - (c) Elective Courses any courses identified as "e" in Rule 160-4-2-.03 List of State-Funded K-8 Subjects and 9-12 Courses that a student may select beyond the core requirements to fulfill the unit requirements for graduation. - (d) Required courses specific courses identified as "r" in Rule 160-4-2-.03 List of State-Funded K-8 Subjects and 9-12 Courses that each student in a program of study shall pass to graduate from high school. - (e) Secondary School Credential a document awarded to students at the completion of the high school experience. - 1.
+High School Diploma the document awarded to students certifying that they have satisfied attendance requirements, unit requirements and the state assessment requirements as referenced in Rule 160-3-1-.07 Testing Programs Student Assessment. - 2.
+High School Certificate the document awarded to pupils who do not complete all of the criteria for a diploma or who have not passed the state assessment requirements as referenced in Rule 160-3-1-07 Testing Programs Student Assessment, but who have earned 23 units. - 3.
+Special Education Diploma the document awarded to students with disabilities assigned to a special education program who have not met the state assessment requirements referenced in Rule 160-3-1-.07 Testing Programs Student Assessment or who have not completed all of the requirements for a high school diploma but who have nevertheless completed their Individualized Education Programs (IEP).

-- 2. High School Certificate the document awarded to pupils who do not complete all of the criteria for a diploma or who have not passed the state assessment requirements as referenced in Rule 160-3-1-07 Testing Programs Student Assessment, but who have earned 23 units. - 3.
-Special Education Diploma the document awarded to students with disabilities assigned to a special education program who have not met the state assessment requirements referenced in Rule 160-3-1-.07 Testing Programs Student Assessment or who have not completed all of the requirements for a high school diploma but who have nevertheless completed their Individualized Education Programs (IEP). - (g) Significant Cognitive Disabilities students with significant intellectual disabilities or intellectual disabilities concurrent with motor, sensory or emotional/behavioral disabilities who require substantial adaptations and support to access the general curriculum and require additional instruction focused on relevant life skills and participate in the Georgia Alternate Assessment (GAA). - (h) Unit one unit of credit awarded for a minimum of 150 clock hours of instruction or 135 hours of instruction in an approved block schedule. - (i) Unit, Summer School one unit of credit awarded for a minimum of 120 clock hours of instruction.
+- (f) Significant Cognitive Disabilities students with significant intellectual disabilities or intellectual disabilities concurrent with motor, sensory or emotional/behavioral disabilities who require substantial adaptations and support to access the general curriculum and require additional instruction focused on relevant life skills and participate in the Georgia Alternate Assessment (GAA). - (g) Unit one unit of credit awarded for a minimum of 150 clock hours of instruction or 135 hours of instruction in an approved block schedule. - (h) Unit, Summer School one unit of credit awarded for a minimum of 120 clock hours of instruction.